Vieille Bourse

 The Vieille Bourse (Old Stock Exchange) in Lille is the former building of the Lille Chamber of Commerce and Industry.
-It is located between the Grand Place and the Place du Théâtre and is considered to be one of the landmarks of the city centre.
+It is located between the Place du Général-de-Gaulle and the Place du Théâtre and is considered to be one of the landmarks of the city centre.
 The building is in the form of a quadrangle, made up of 24 identical houses enclosing an inner courtyard, which serves as a meeting place for booksellers, florists, chess players and tourists.
 This site is served by the Rihour metro station.

 History

 Built in the middle of the 17th century when the city was Spanish, the building was restored in the 19th century, and again from 1989 to 1998.

 During the 19th century restoration, the coats of arms of the large regional companies were installed above the upper windows to commemorate their support.

 The building was listed as a historic monument on 25 May 1921.